Privacy and Restricted Information

 - Personally-identifying information about law enforcement officers and their families including address, phone number, etc., cannot be released.

 - Traffic crash reports are confidential and prohibited from public review for sixty (60) days from the date the report was filed.
 However, reports are immediately available to the parties involved in the crash, their legal representatives, their licensed insurance agents, their insurers or insurers to which they have applied for coverage.
 If you wish to obtain an accident report within 60 days of the incident, Florida law requires that you complete a Request for Traffic Crash Report Information Form indicating you are entitled to receive it (please review the form to make certain you are eligible).
 After 60 days, the form is not necessary and anyone may obtain a copy of the report.

 If you have questions or need more information regarding our services or fees, please call us at (954) 831-8700.

 - Access our records database online by visiting the “MyReport” link

-- Reports by mail
+- Request a record by mail

-- Reports in person
+- Request a record in person

 - Report a tow / repossession

 - About background checks, event reports or accident reports